This post may contain affiliate links.

 Loved that good ‘ol Ikea hack we did before, so of course we made sure to keep them around this time.
 The Ikea spice racks make for the cutest, toddler friendly book shelves.
 I turned one upside down to use as a shelf on Kamryn’s side that you can see more of – here.
 Word to the wise, I hung all of the artwork with command picture hanging strips, which are basically the best way you can go about hanging anything near a two year old.
 Cason’s already tried to pull at them and I’m happy to report that they haven’t budged a bit.

-I found myself not really using the changer, so we removed the top and now it’s just a dresser that we use for the kids pajamas and diapers.
+I ended up not really using the changer part of the dresser, so we removed the top and now it’s just drawers that we use for the kids pajamas and diapers.
 It also happens to be the perfect size for Cason to reach some of his favorite toys.
 I have their noise machine, the Hatch Rest up there as well.
 One of my favorite little things that I just couldn’t stand to put away just yet, was his ultrasound print from Baby Blueprint.
 I may just keep that up until he’s old enough to tell me enough is enough.
 You’ll always be my baby, bud.

 FULL SOURCE LIST: